abelardopardo/ontask_b/docs/Using/action.rst

 Personalized Rubric Feedback
 ============================

 These actions are a special case of the :ref:`personalized text <personalized_content>` where an email template is combined with a `rubric <https://en.wikipedia.org/wiki/Rubric_(academic)>`__ to provide learners with a set of comments based on the obtained scores.
 A rubric is a two dimensional table.
-Each row is a *criterion* used for assessment (for example, when using a rubric to grade a presentation, one criterion could be the clarith with which concepts have been presented.
+Each row is a *criterion* used for assessment (for example, when using a rubric to grade a presentation, one criterion could be the clarity with which concepts have been presented.
 The columns of the table are *levels of attainment* that specify how well was the criterion addressed.
 In each cell of this two-dimensional table there is a paragraph describing the elements of the corresponding criterion and level of attainment.

 OnTask extends the structure of each cell and complements the description with an additional text that is called the *feedback*.
 Once the table has been populated (multiple criteria and multiple levels of attainment), an email template can be created in which the appropriate feedback elements are selected based on the values of each criteria for each learner.